 Question Answer Marks 8(b) Evaluate what psychologists have discovered about group development and roles in organisations, including a discussion of reductionism.
 10 A range of issues could be used for evaluation here.
 These include: Named issue - reductionism (vs holism) e.g. Tuckman's theory is somewhat holistic as it considers five/four stages of group development (rather than just one or two) and suggests that it takes time for a group to interact and develop in order to be effective.
 However, it is assuming that all groups develop in this way and are all the same.
-Groups may form very quickly in an organisation and achieve a task (e.g. if there is a complaint in the organisation) without going through this process. effectiveness and appropriateness of theories of group development and roles in organisations or teams within organisations have nine team members, does not state if all nine are required for the team to be effective, no indication given of how long a group should stay at each of Tuckman's stages in order to reach an appropriate decision or action. the Belbin team inventory - strengths could include that this inventory is very extensive as the individual completes a section and also the colleagues of the employee complete some of it (this will produce a more detailed and valid result), has good practical applications for the company, etc. Weaknesses could include it is expensive as both tests (individual and team) have to be paid for by the company e.g. £42 per test, not all companies have nine employees so may not have one of each type of team member, the employees so may not have ene of each type of team member, the employees so may not have an end evelop within an organisation (could argue as well that each team role is individual (or could argue a persuasive individual could have a large effect on the stage that the group is at or remains at) Mark according to the levels of response descriptors in Table B. Other appropriate responses should also be credited.
+Groups may form very quickly in an organisation and achieve a task (e.g. if there is a complaint in the organisation) without going through this process. effectiveness and appropriateness of theories of group development and roles in organisations e.g. not all organisations or teams within organisations have nine team members, does not state if all nine are required for the team to be effective, no indication given of how long a group should stay at each of Tuckman's stages in order to reach an appropriate decision or action. the Belbin team inventory - strengths could include that this inventory is very extensive as the individual completes a section and also the colleagues of the employee complete some of it (this will produce a more detailed and valid result), has good practical applications for the company, etc. Weaknesses could include it is expensive as both tests (individual and team) have to be paid for by the company e.g. £42 per test, not all companies have nine employees may not answer honestly so an invalid result will be obtained, etc. individual/situational debate - suggests situational as the teams develop within an organisation (could argue as well that each team role is individual depending on the personal preference of the individual), the stages of group development are due to the group and not the individual (or could argue a persuasive individual could have a large effect on the stage that the group is at or remains at) Mark according to the levels of response descriptors in Table B. Other appropriate responses should also be credited.